 Bacchus Marsh Station

-Some work activities and deliveries may be undertaken out of hours at work sites.
+During this period, some work activities and deliveries may be undertaken out of hours.

 For disruptive works, directly impacted residents and businesses will be notified in advance.